 Lump object

 Samples from two or more sample streams may be time multiplexed to form a single data stream that is ultimately written to disk (after additional formatting is applied, as described later in this document).
-This standard assumes that all samples belonging to a finite interval of time are packed into a contiguous grouping of bits, known as a lump.
+This standard assumes that all samples belonging to a finite interval of time are packed into a contiguous grouping of bits, known as lump.

 A lump is defined as the ordered containment of all samples occurring within an interval ts=1/fs.
 As more than one sample from each stream may exist within a given lump, the variable shift indicates which sample is chronologically first.
 When shift is set to “Left” the samples located at the most significant bits are the earliest, and when it is set to “Right” the samples located at the least significant bits are the earliest.